enorfelt/mob/README.md

 ![mob Logo](logo.svg)

 Swift handover for remote mobs using git.
-`mob` is a CLI tool written in GO.
+`mob` is a CLI tool written in .net core.
 It keeps your master branch clean and creates WIP commits on `mob-session` branch.

 ## How to use it?